pensierinmusica/hermes-js/README.md

 ### HTTP

-Here’s an example of how a dispatcher for server actions could be initialized and used with an HTTP back-end.
+This is how a dispatcher for server actions could be initialized and used with an HTTP back-end.

 ```js
 // /actions/server/list.js